cs124/pa0-jupyter-tutorial/platform/MacOS.md

    https://docs.conda.io/en/latest/miniconda.html.

     Scroll down to the MacOSX
-   installers section and select the file under Python 3.8 named "Miniconda3 MacOSX 64-bit pkg" (the second one).
-Generally speaking we recommend using the pkg installer as it is easier, but if you are comfortable with the command line and strongly prefer using a shell script installer, feel free to download the bash version.
+   installers section and select the file under Python 3.8 ending in "pkg" (either Intel or M1 depending on the chip you have.
+Generally speaking we recommend using this pkg installer as it is easier, but if you are comfortable with the command line and strongly prefer using a shell script installer, feel free to download the bash version.